Dispersed Camping, sometimes referred to as Renegade Camping, Primitive or Backcountry camping and boondocking is basically,

 As a general rule, this type of camping is usually done on public lands well away from any established roads.
 Scattered throughout the United States there are millions of acres of public land where you can setup and camp, most of which won’t cost you a single cent.

 Where to Camp for Free: Boondocking and Backcountry Camping

 Most people who camp off the grid will pick a road in the National Forest or some other piece of public land, and then keep on driving.
 When the road ends, the real adventurers won’t stop until they find the perfect spot.

 Free Campsites – While this might be a little less adventurous than finding a secluded spot in the backcountry, it still beats paying for a campsite or having to deal with a bunch of degenerates at the local KOA.
 Free Campsites are usually very primitive, but there are some that have basic services.

-- BLM (Bureau of Land Managment) and other public lands (National Forests and state-owned) are almost always free to camp at unless otherwise posted.
+- BLM (Bureau of Land Management) and other public lands are almost always free to camp at unless otherwise posted.

 - Some private land owners will allow people to camp on their land, so it never hurts to ask.